ICJIA/scaffold-2025/README.md

 # Web Project Scaffolder

-A CLI tool to quickly generated a basic web project.
-Built with Node.js and includes logging, backup, andenhanced security features.
+A powerful CLI tool for quickly scaffolding web projects with commonly used files and configurations.
+Built with Node.js and featuring robust logging, backup, and security features.

 ## Features